jano9415/SiemensS7-automated-sorting-system-with-motion-control/README.md

 Fifth step: The item moves forward on a servo controlled table and the servo motor moves this table to the accurate position.

-Sixth step: After reaching the appropriate position a cyclinder pushes the item in the expected bin.
+Sixth step: After reaching the appropriate position a cyclinder pushes the item in the expected bin for further process.

 Bins:

 Bin 1:	Small and non metal

 Bin 2:	Small and metal

 Bin 3:	Large and not metal

 Bin 4:	Large and metal

 Components of the entire system:

+PLC1: It controls the the measuring and sorting system.
+It is an OPC-UA server to communicate with the NodeJs javascript based OPC-UA client.
+It communicates with PLC2 with TSEND_C and TRCV_C open user communication.

+PLC2: It is part of an other system and it controls the further processes after the item get into the expected bin.
+An optical sensor checks the saturation of each bin and sends this boolean variable to PLC1.
+If one of the bins are full, the item doest'n move on the servo based table because a cylinder holds the item in place at the end of the inverter controlled conveyor.